-Stridor is a noisy or high-pitched sound with breathing.
-It is a sign that the upper airway is partially blocked.
+Stridor is a noisy or high-pitched wheezing or whistling sound that occurs when you breathe in (inhale) or out (exhale), or both.
+It is a sign that the upper airway is partially blocked or narrowed, restricting airflow between the mouth and the lungs.
 It may involve the nose, mouth, sinuses, voice box (larynx), or windpipe (trachea).

-Stridor can be caused by many things.
-The following are some of the more common causes of stridor in children:
+Some of the more common causes of stridor in children are:

-- Defects in the child’s nose and throat, larynx, or trachea that the child was born with (congenital)
+Congenital stridor , defects in the child’s nose and throat, larynx, or trachea that the child was born with

 - Swallowing toxic substances

-- Swallowing pieces of food or small objects that get caught in the upper airway
+- Pieces of food or small objects that get caught in the upper airway

 - Injuries to the jaw or neck

-Other conditions may also cause stridor.
+Other conditions may also cause stridor at any age.
 For example, problems with the brain may interfere with normal breathing.
-Or an allergic reaction may cause swelling of the airways.
-And tumors may also block the airways.
+An allergic reaction may cause swelling of the airways.
+And tumors may narrow or block the airway.

-Call 911 or get medical help right away if your child has signs or symptoms of severe blockage of the airway.
-These signs may include:
+Call 9-1-1 or get medical help right away if you, your child, or anyone of any age has signs or symptoms of severe blockage of the airway, which include.

 - Gasping for air, choking